 - Deus ex Machina: Raven embraces The Power of Friendship, reverts to her normal age, and gains complete control of her powers long enough to blast her evil father into oblivion.

-- Nice Job Breaking It, Hero: Although Trigon knew their mission from the start, the fight between the remaining Titans and their doppelgangers still distracted them, since it was amusing to see them fight amongst themselves.
+- Nice Job Breaking It, Hero!: Although Trigon knew their mission from the start, the fight between the remaining Titans and their doppelgangers still distracted him, since it was amusing to see them fight amongst themselves.
 However now that the twins are defeated, he's no longer amused and is out to kill them.

 - Opponent Switch: With a little Heel Realization, this is how the three defeat their evil twins.

-- Series Fauxnale: An adaptation of one of the most well known Titan's storyline that features them battling to prevent the end of the world.
-There's no way they can possibly continue the story after this right?
+- Series Fauxnale: An adaptation of one of the most well known Titans storylines that features them battling to prevent the end of the world.
+There's no way they can possibly continue the story after this, right?
+(At the time it was unknown if there would be another season.)

 - Title Drop: Evil Starfire drops one before the title sequence.